marco-florescoronado/webproject/content/_index.md

 Marco Antonio Flores-Coronado

 I am a linguist interested in language development both in natural and artificial agents.
-I studied a undergrad in Spanish language and a MSc in Computational Modelling and Scientific Computation.
+I studied an undergrad in Spanish language and a MSc in Computational Modelling and Scientific Computation.

 [Get to know me better](/about "Get to know me better")